Body

 - Extract the tarball archive in the desired directory:

-$ tar -xvjf mtu-printing-[version].tar.bz2
+$ tar -xvJf mtu-printing-[version].tar.xz

 The version may change depending on which file you downloaded.

-Note: You can change PaperCut’s installation directory within the setup script using
+Note: You can change PaperCut’s installation directory within the setup script using:

 $ vi mtu-printing-setup.sh